Explicit Constructions of Sum-Rank Metric Codes from Quadratic Kummer Extensions: Abstract

 \section{Abstract}

-This paper presents new constructions of sum-rank metric codes derived from algebraic function fields, while the existing results about such codes remain limited.
-A central challenge in this field involves the determination of parameters.
-We address this challenge through quadratic Kummer extensions, and propose two general constructions of $2\times2$ sum-rank codes.
-The novel sum-rank metric code constructions derived from algebraic function fields demonstrate superior code lengths compared to conventional coding paradigms, particularly when contrasted with linearized Reed-Solomon codes under equivalent code parameter constraints.
-We also establish explicit parameters including dimensions and minimum distances of our codes.
-Finally, an illustrative example through elliptic function fields is constructed for validating the theoretical framework.
+This paper introduces new constructions of sum-rank metric codes derived from algebraic function fields, as existing results on such codes remain limited.
+A major challenge lies in the determination of their parameters.
+We address this issue by employing quadratic Galois extensions, proposing two general constructions of $2\times2$ sum-rank codes.
+Analogous to algebraic geometry codes in the Hamming metric, our codes achieve a larger block length compared to existing constructions.
+We determine explicit parameters including dimensions and minimum distances of our codes, and we present an illustrative example using elliptic function fields.
+Finally, we discuss the asymptotic behavior of our codes and compare them with the Gilbert-Varshamov-like bound for sum-rank metric codes.

 {\bf Index terms:} Sum-rank metric codes, algebraic geometry codes, function fields, elliptic curves.